What does a nanny do?

 1. What is a nanny?

-4. What advantages can a nanny bring to your family?
+4. How can a nanny benefit your family?

 5. What not to expect from a nanny